dmvt/mcp-rp-demo/README.md

 ### Supabase Tables

-This project uses a PostgreSQL database running in a Docker container as a replacement for Supabase.
+This project uses a PostgreSQL database with Supabase Studio running in Docker containers.
 To add new tables:

 1. Create a new SQL migration file in `supabase/db/init/` directory
 2. Number it sequentially (e.g., `02-new-table.sql`)